3lectrologos/cil/README.md

 * Execute in Matlab the `startup.m` script found at the top directory.
-* Change the working directory to one of the methods, i.e. to `TOP_DIR/final` for running the combined method or the GP baseline, to `TOP_DIR/baselines/dictionary` for running the dictionary baseline, or to `TOP_DIR/baselines/svd` for running the svd baseline.
+* Change the working directory to one of the methods, i.e. to `final/` for running the combined method or the GP baseline, to `baselines/dictionary/` for running the dictionary baseline, or to `baselines/svd/` for running the svd baseline.
 * Execute in Matlab the `EvaluateInpainting.m` script, which should have already been added to the path after the first step, to run the corresponding method on all test images available.
 Providing a `true` argument to `EvaluateInpainting` will additionally print the reconstruction results as they are computed.

-As an example, to evaluating our combined method and display the resulting reconstructed images, use the following commands in Matlab:
+As an example, to evaluate our combined method and display the resulting reconstructed images, use the following commands in Matlab:
 ```
 > startup